rh-openshift-ansible-better-together/ops-track/README.md

 ##### 2.2.4.3: Creating limits and requests for a project

 The first thing we'll create for the Image Uploader project is a collection of Limits.
-This is done, like most things in OpenShift, by creatign a YAML file and having OpenShift process it.
+This is done, like most things in OpenShift, by creating a YAML file and having OpenShift process it.
 On your bastion host, create a file named `/root/core-resource-limits.yaml`.
 It should contain the following content.

 ```
 apiVersion: "v1"